DiscordGIR/Bloo/README.md

 You will need the following installed:
 - Docker
 - Visual Studio Code to run the development container
-- MongoDB running on the host machine.
+- MongoDB running on the host machine or [MongoDB Atlas](https://www.mongodb.com/atlas/database).

 #### Steps
 1. Clone the repository and open the folder in Visual Studio Code